mmarkdown/mmark/README.md

     % ./mmark rfc/3514.md > x.xml
     % xml2rfc --v3 --text x.xml

 Outputting HTML5 is done with the `-html` switch.
-Outputting markdown is done with the `-markdown` switch (optionally you can use `-width` to set the text width).

-There may be warning omitted by `mmark`, to see and check for those you can discard standard output to just leave standard error: `./mmark rfc/3515.md > /dev/null`.
+There may be warnings omitted by `mmark`, to see and check for those you can discard standard output to just leave standard error: `./mmark rfc/3515.md > /dev/null`.

 Files edited under Windows/Mac and using Windows style will be converted into Unix style line ending